nolageek/mystique/README.md

 * JSON database for last 10 callers, automsg and rumors no longer an option.
 I didn't feel it was really needed.
 * rumors and automessage mod no longer built in, will soon be a separately released mod.
 * Cleaned up my Incredibly Terrible code a bit - is now merely Really Terrible.
+* Streamlined menu options - it's very likely some options are missing on the menus or vice versa.